vrdel/argo-connectors/doc/egi-connectors.md

 So there are two customers, C1 and C2, each one identified with its `[CUSTOMER_*]` section. `CUSTOMER_` is a section keyword and must be specified when one wants to define a new customer.
 Each customer has three mandatory options: `Name`, `OutputDir` and `Jobs`.
 With `OutputDir` option, customer defines his directory where he'll write job folders and other data.
 Customer must also specify set of jobs listed in `Jobs` options since it can not exist without associated jobs.
 The name of the job folder is specified with `Dirname` option of the certain job so `JOB\_Test1`, identified with `[JOB_Test1]` section, will be named `C1Testing1` and it will be placed under customer's `/var/lib/argo-connectors/Customer1/` directory.
 Each component will firstly try to create described directory structure if it doesn't exist yet.
 Only afterward it will write its data.

 Every connector reads this configuration file because it needs to find out how many customers are there and what are theirs customer and job directory names where they will lay down its files.
-So `poem-connector.py`, `downtimes-gocdb-connector.py`, `weights-gstat-connector.py`, all of them are writing theirs data in each job directory for each customer.
-Topology for EGI (fetched from GOCDB) is different than one for the VO so exceptions to this are `topology-gocdb-connector.py` and `topology-vo-connector.py`.
-They are writing data for a job based on the job's topology type specified with `TopoType` attribute.
+So `poem-connector.py`, `downtimes-gocdb-connector.py`, `weights-vapor-connector.py` and `topology-gocdb-connector.py`, all of them are writing theirs data in each job directory for each customer.
+In case of `PublishAms`, appropriate attribute value taken from `Dirname` will be generated for each AMS message designating to which job it applies and then it will be dispatched to AMS service.

 #### Job attributes

 Besides `Dirname` option that is common for all connectors, some of them have job attributes that are relevant only for them and upon which they are changing their behaviour.
-Some of those attributes are _mandatory_ like `Profiles` and `TopoType` and the other ones like `TopoSelect*` attributes are optional.
-Furthermore, as there are two kind of topologies, there are also two set of job attributes and values.
+Some of those attributes are _mandatory_ like `Profiles` and the other ones like `TopoSelect*` attributes are optional.

 ##### GOCDB topology

 	[JOB_EGICloudmon]
 	Dirname = EGI_Cloudmon
 	Profiles = CLOUD-MON
-	TopoType = GOCDB
 	TopoFeed = https://goc.egi.eu/gocdbpi/
 	TopoFetchType = ServiceGroups
 	TopoSelectGroupOfEndpoints = Monitored:Y, Scope:EGI, Production:Y
 	TopoSelectGroupOfGroups = Monitored:Y, Scope:EGI

-This is an example of the job that fetchs topology from GOCDB since `TopoType` attribute is set to `GOCDB`. `Profiles` is an attribute relevant to `poem-connector.py` so for this job `poem-connector.py` will write CLOUD-MON profile in EGI_Cloudmon job folder under /EGI directory. `Topo*` attributes are relevant for `topology-gocdb-connector.py`. `TopoFeed` attribute in the context of the GOCDB topology is optional.
+This is an example of the job that fetchs topology from GOCDB. `Profiles` is an attribute relevant to `poem-connector.py` so for this job `poem-connector.py` will write CLOUD-MON profile in EGI_Cloudmon job folder under /EGI directory. `Topo*` attributes are relevant for `topology-gocdb-connector.py`. `TopoFeed` attribute in the context of the GOCDB topology is optional.
 If it's specified, it will override default source of topology which is https://goc.egi.eu/gocdbpi/

 Topology is separated in two abstracts: